 OTTAWA -- Following a three-day virtual party convention where a vote by party delegates took a surprising turn, Conservative Leader Erin O'Toole held a press conference to announce he is rebranding the Conservative Party of Canada as the New Democratic Party.

-"This was clearly a vote that I wanted to go the other way.
-In my speech I tried to explain to Canadians that we were a modern party with sane ideas," O'Toole told reporters.
+"This was clearly a vote I wanted to go the other way.
+I wanted to rebrand the CPC as its own ready-to-lead party that had sane, modern ideas," O'Toole told reporters.